francois-willem/planora-frontend/README.md

 - Uses Turbopack for faster development builds
 - App Router is used instead of Pages Router
 - Server components are used where appropriate
-- Client components marked with `'use client'` directive
+- Client components marked with `"use client"` directive

 ## 🤝 Contributing